akyrillidis/akyrillidis.github.io/_posts/2015-12-12-ALPS_partI.md

 title: ALPS with Python (Part I)
 ---

-**Purpose of this notebook**. the purpose of this notebook is 2-fold:
+**Purpose of this notebook**.
+The purpose of this notebook is 2-fold:

 + Since this is the first attempt to "migrate" from Matlab-type-of-mathematical-programming language to Python language, this very first notebook serves as a guide for future posts.
 + Present ALgrebraic PursuitS (ALPS) algorithmic framework that solves Compressive Sensing problems in the non-convex setting.